Ezequiel92/alien_invasion/README.md

 * Trailing and leading whitespaces will be ignored in usernames, so "User_1" and " User_1 " will be considered the same and will be stored as "User_1".

 * The maximum level is 100, if you reach it, you win the game.
-Because the score for ending the game is fixed, whoever wins the game first (with all 3 lives left) will forever be in the first place of the local ranking.
+Because the score for ending the game is fixed, whoever wins the game first (with all 3 lives left) will forever be in first place of the local ranking.

 ## 🖥️ Setup